-Karl John-Jules, 35, is studying for a BSc (Hons) Computer Science at the University of East London after completing an Access to Higher Education Diploma in Computing at the College of Haringey, Enfield and North East London (CONEL).
+Karl John-Jules, 35, is studying for a BSc (Hons) in Computer Science at the University of East London after completing an Access to Higher Education Diploma in Computing at the College of Haringey, Enfield and North East London (CONEL).

 When he left school, Karl enrolled on an IT course at college but did not complete it.
-By the time he was 18 he had switched courses to study for a sports diploma, during which time his girlfriend gave birth to a baby girl in the summer of 2004.
+By the time he was 18, he had switched courses to study for a sports diploma, during which time his girlfriend gave birth to a baby girl in the summer of 2004.

 “When I started the IT course it was always my intention to continue my education at university,” said Karl.

 “But my plan to go to university changed dramatically when I felt the responsibility of being a father and having to provide financially for a baby.
-I managed to complete the sports course after a year of many up and downs when my daughter was born.”
+I managed to complete the sports course after a year of many ups and downs when my daughter was born.”

 The couple had a second child, another girl, two years later and they continued supporting their young family while on a low income.
-They later split up but continued to share the financial and emotional responsibility of bring up their two children.
+They later split up but continued to share the financial and emotional responsibility of bringing up their two children.

 Karl said: “Living away from them was difficult, especially financially because it meant supporting two homes.
 But I always maintained that even if I am old and grey, I would continue my education one way or another.”